- Posted on

 For a comprehensive copy that preserves attributes and copies recursively:

-cp -a ~/new/ ~/backup/
+cp -a ~/new/ ~/backup/This command transfers the

-while keeping all attributes.Copying All Files with a Specific Extension
+newdirectory and its contents intobackupwhile keeping all attributes.Copying All Files with a Specific Extension

 To copy all

-files into a designated folder:cp *.txt ~/backup/
+.txtfiles into a designated folder:cp *.txt ~/backup/This command will select all

-files and copy them into thebackup
+.txtfiles and copy them into thebackupdirectory.

 Advanced Usage Scenarios